cyrusbuilt/CyGarage/README.md

 ## Getting Started

-After you've configured everything they way you need it (as discussed above), build the firmware by either clicking "Build" in the PlatformIO tasks menu, or by opening a terminal to the project directory and typing:
+After you've configured everything the way you need it (as discussed above), build the firmware by either clicking "Build" in the PlatformIO tasks menu, or by opening a terminal to the project directory and typing:

 ```bash
 > platformio run